Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Conclusions

 \section{Conclusions}

-Tangential tensor fields are usually defined at their underlying surface.
-However, if the surface smoothly changes, the field has to be also defined on the deformed surface, \eg\ through various pushforwards.
-The linear change of these definitions is quantified by so-called deformation derivatives and can be seen as local domain variations of first kind of the fields.
+Tangential tensor fields are usually defined on their underlying surface.
+However, if the surface smoothly changes, the field also has to be defined on the deformed surface, e.g., through various pushforwards.
+The linear change of these definitions is quantified by the so-called deformation derivatives and can be seen as local domain variations of the first kind of the fields.
 Similarly to time derivatives, deformation derivatives can be defined in different ways.
-We presented one for scalar fields, four for tangential vector fields and six for tangential 2-tensor fields.
-With these deformation derivatives we can quantify what it means for a tensor field to be independent of the underlying surface, which leads to the different definitions of the gauges of surface independence, where deformation derivatives vanish for all possible deformations of the surface.
-For non-scalar fields further possibilities exist to define deformation derivatives and thus gauges of surface independence.
+We presented one for scalar fields, four for tangential vector fields, and six for tangential 2-tensor fields.
+With these deformation derivatives, we can quantify what it means for a tensor field to be independent of the underlying surface, which leads to different definitions of the gauges of surface independence, where deformation derivatives vanish for all possible deformations of the surface.
+For non-scalar fields, further possibilities exist to define deformation derivatives and thus gauges of surface independence.
 However, those chosen already cover a wide range of physically meaningful applications.
-Moreover, we disregard to handle $ n $-tensor fields for $ n>2 $ for reasons of space.
-It does not bear any difficulties to do it for fixed $ n $ in the same way as for $n = 1,2$, though it becomes quit technical for general tensor orders.
-Also an extension to $ d $-dimensional hyper-surfaces smoothly embedded in a higher dimensional Euclidean space, with co-dimension greater than one, should not pose a major challenge.
+Moreover, we disregard handling $ n $-tensor fields for $ n>2 $ for reasons of space.
+It does not pose any difficulties to do it for fixed $ n $ in the same way as for $n = 1,2$, although it becomes quite technical for general tensor orders.
+Potential applications are hexatic orders ($n = 6$) in confluent cell layers \cite{armengol2023epithelia} or quad mesh generation ($n = 4$) in computer graphics \cite{Bommes2013}.
+Also, an extension to $ d $-dimensional hypersurfaces smoothly embedded in a higher-dimensional Euclidean space, with co-dimension greater than one, should not pose a major challenge.